unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 At this time, we cannot officially recommend SanDisk USBs due to the issue of generic GUIDs found in knock off/counterfeit units.

-## What to do if you have no backup and do not know your disk assignments:
+## What to do if you have no backup and do not know your disk assignments

 If your Unraid boot device has failed, you have no recent backup and are not sure of their disk assignments it is very important that you do not